 Guns, Germs, and Steel

 Jared Diamond’s tour-de-force on the rising and falling of cultures and countries is a powerful book.
-If you've ever wondered why some countries remain poor while others prosper then this is the book to read.
+If you’ve ever wondered why some countries remain poor while others prosper, read Guns, Germs, and Steel.
 Diamond is a humanist and his excellent tome leads us around the world explaining why historically, some cultures were doomed to remain left behind while others enjoyed advantages no others had.